“Most careers turn into sales jobs when you get senior enough…”

 With the aim of inspiring digital marketing jobs seekers, aspiring freelancers and the trailblazing entrepreneurs amongst you, we’ve tracked down accomplished industry professionals from a range of sectors to talk us through their own career journeys in this brand new series of blog posts.

-As the Sales & Marketing Director, Stephen Kenwright drives Growth at data marketing agency, Edit (formally Branded3).
-He organises SearchLeeds, a digital marketing conference growing successfully every year it’s held.
-Not only this, but Stephen also mentors’ communications students and graduates who are starting their own business ventures at Sheffield Hallam University!
+Stephen Kenwright is the Co-founder and Technical Director at Rise at Seven and co-founder of SearchLeeds, a digital marketing conference growing successfully every year it’s held.
+Not only this but Stephen also mentors’ communications students and graduates who are starting their own business ventures at Sheffield Hallam University!

 But what made this Marketer?

 What did you want to be when you grew up?

 I wanted to stay at university forever.
 I got a job when I graduated, panicked, and went back to do an MA just to avoid working for the man.

 What & where was your very first job?

 I did all the usual bar work and Burger King between 16 and 21.
 I did some freelance copywriting at university, which ultimately led to my first agency job.